ckeditor/ckeditor5/docs/getting-started/setup/editor-types.md

 Other custom-tailored editor types can be made using the {@link framework/external-ui CKEditor&nbsp;5 Framework}.

-For example, this code will import the classic editor type and some basic text formatting plugins.
-It also provides configuration of the {@link getting-started/setup/toolbar main editor toolbar}.
+For example, this code will import the classic editor type and some essential text formatting plugins.
+It also provides the configuration of the {@link getting-started/setup/toolbar main editor toolbar}.

 ```js
 import { ClassicEditor, Bold, Italic, Link } from 'ckeditor5'; // Imports.